kiphenglim/fa21-cs124/docs/design.md

 5. task 5: show only uncompleted tasks
-+ Toggle the "Show Uncompleted Tasks" slider at the bottom left of the app, which appears when one or more items are marked as complete, to temporarily remove those items from the list.
++ Toggle the "Hide Completed Tasks" slider at the bottom left of the app, which appears when one or more items are marked as complete, to temporarily remove those items from the list.
 The list will update to only